nichdel/agorawiki/Rules/Wikified-Rules.md

 # Garbage Bin

-CFJ annotations that do not currently apply to any specific rules, but are likely to do so in the future, at which point they can be reattached.
+[[CFJ|Glossary#cfj]] annotations that do not currently apply to any specific rules, but are likely to do so in the future, at which point they can be reattached.

 ## Contracts / Binding Agreements